Province of Treviso

-The province of Treviso (provincia di Treviso) is a province in the Veneto region of Italy.
+The province of Treviso (provincia di Treviso, Provincia de Trevixo) is a province in the region of Veneto in northern Italy.
 Its capital is the city of Treviso.
+It has a population of 878,341 in an area of 2479.83 km2 across its 94 municipalities.

+The current President of Treviso province is Marco Donadel, elected in February 2026.
+He is also the current mayor of Roncade.

 The province is surrounded by Belluno in the north, Vicenza in the west, Padua in southwest, Venice in the south-east and Friuli-Venezia Giulia in the east.
-The current President of Treviso province is Stefano Marcon, elected in December 2021 for second term.
-He is also the current mayor of Castelfranco Veneto.